 Through this activity, RHA assists Eddy House in their mission to provide shelter and services to the homeless youth population.
-Although COVID-19 made full implementation of this activity difficult, RHA was able to provide Eddy House with assistance for an average of 14 youth monthly.
+RHA was able to provide Eddy House with assistance for an average of 20 youth monthly in FY 2022

 The following HUD Standard Metrics were identified and tracked for this activity.